EthanBores/Reply-Equation-Calculator/README.md

 ## Description

-##### This calculator will help you determine how long you should take before replying to a message from a friend/acquaintance.
+##### This calculator attempts to bridge the gap between qualitative and quantitative data in societal interactions. will help you determine how long you should take before replying to a message from a friend/acquaintance.
 Use these calculations at your own risk.

-##### Credit goes to an anonymous user on a forum.
+##### Credit goes to an anonymous user on a math/science forum.

 ##### Equation slightly tweaked by me in order to handle Snapchat replies.